metabase/metabase/docs/embedding/signed-embedding-parameters.md

 ## Pre-filtering data in a signed embed

-If you want to display filtered data from an embedded dashboard or SQL question, and _prevent_ people from viewing or changing that filter:
+If you want to display filtered data in an embedded dashboard or SQL question, and _prevent_ people from viewing or changing that filter:

 1. Go to your dashboard or SQL question.
 Make sure you've set up a [dashboard filter](../dashboards/filters) or [SQL variable](/questions/native-editor/sql-parameters).
 2. Click on the **sharing icon** > **Embed this item in an application**.